Math 300: Mathematical Foundations

 Credit Hours: (3)

 A first course in the foundations of modern mathematics.
-The topics covered include propositional and predicate logic, set theory, the number system, induction and recursion, functions and relations, and computation.
+The topics covered include sentential calculus, set theory, the number system, induction and recursion, functions and relations, and computation.
 The methods of proof and problem solving needed for upper-division coursework and the axiomatic basis of modern mathematics are emphasized throughout the course.
-The level of the course is challenging but appropriate for students with a minimum of 3 semesters of college mathematics.
-Students who have earned credit for MATH 200 may not subsequently earn credit for MATH 300.

 Detailed Description of Course